Electron Inertia and Magnetic Reconnection: Implications

 Comparing Equation (\ref{Mathcal-E}) and Equation (\ref{E eq}), the velocity $\vec{u}_\bot$ of the lines of $\vec{\mathcal{B}}$ is

-The calculation was done in the frame or reference in which the ions are stationary.
+The calculation was done in the frame of reference in which the ions are stationary.
 The field lines could be taken to be stationary if the ions moved with a velocity $-\vec{u}_\bot$.

-As an example, consider a a typical tokamak equilibrium in which $a$ is the minor radius, $R\approx 3a$ is the major radius, and $q\approx 3$ is the safety factor.
-The ratio of the perpendicular to the total current is

 When the current density becomes extremely high by being concentrated in thin current sheets, the flow must be essentially parallel to the magnetic field lines to avoid $\vec{j}\times\vec{B}$ forces that cannot be balanced.
 As will be seen in Section \ref{Section:Voigt}, when $\left| (c/\omega_{pe})^2 \nabla^2\vec{B}\right| << \left|\vec{B}\right|$, the difference between $\vec{\mathcal{B}}$ and $\vec{B}$ is small.
 To lowest order in $c/\omega_{pe}$ and $\rho_{||}$, the guiding center velocity can be approximated as